The Player of Games

-The Player of Games is a science fiction novel by Scottish writer Iain M. Banks, first published in 1988.
-It was the second published Culture novel.
-A film version was planned by Pathé in the 1990s, but was abandoned.
+The Player of Games is a 1988 science-fiction novel by Scottish writer Iain M. Banks.
+It was the second-published Culture novel.

 Plot

 Jernau Morat Gurgeh, a famously skillful player of board games and other similar contests, lives on Chiark Orbital, and is bored with his successful life.
-The Culture's Special Circumstances (SC) inquires about his willingness to participate in a long journey but won't explain further unless Gurgeh agrees to participate.
+The Culture's Special Circumstances (SC) inquires about his willingness to participate in a long journey but will not explain further unless Gurgeh agrees to participate.
 While he is considering this offer, one of his drone acquaintances, Mawhrin-Skel, which had been ejected from SC due to its unstable personality, convinces him to cheat in one of his games in an attempt to win in an unprecedentedly perfect fashion.
 The attempt fails, but Mawhrin-Skel uses its recording of the event to blackmail Gurgeh into accepting the offer with the condition that Mawhrin-Skel be admitted back into SC.

 Gurgeh spends the next two years travelling to the Empire of Azad in the Small Magellanic Cloud, where a complex game (also named Azad) is used to determine social rank and political status.
 The game itself is sufficiently subtle and complex that a player's tactics reflect their own political and philosophical outlook.
 By the time he arrives, he has grasped the game but is unsure how he will measure up against opponents who have been studying it for their entire lives.

 Gurgeh lands on the Empire's home planet of Eä, accompanied by another drone, Flere-Imsaho.
 As a Culture citizen, he naturally plays with a style markedly different from his opponents, many of whom stack the odds against him one way or another, including by forming backroom agreements to cooperate against him (which is allowed by the game's rules) and placing bets on the game requiring the castration of the loser.
 As he advances through the tournament he is matched against increasingly powerful Azad politicians, and ultimately the Emperor himself in the final round.